Skip to content

 Intersectionality

-Identities regularly intersect, overlap and impact how you are treated by others.
-Thinking about these intersections can be helpful as students often go abroad with multiple identities, personal stories and histories.
+Identities regularly intersect, overlap, and impact how you are treated by others.
+Thinking about these intersections can be helpful as students often go abroad with multiple identities, personal stories, and histories.

-• IES Abroad-The Oxford Dictionary defines the concept of intersectionality as "The interconnected nature of social categorizations such as race, class, and gender as they apply to a given individual or group, regarded as creating overlapping and interdependent systems of discrimination or disadvantage."
+What Is Intersectionality Abroad?
+Per IES's Navigating Identity & Diversity Abroad page, "the Oxford Dictionary defines the concept of intersectionality as 'The interconnected nature of social categorizations such as race, class, and gender as they apply to a given individual or group, regarded as creating overlapping and interdependent systems of discrimination or disadvantage.'"

 Consider all of the different aspects of your identity and imagine them as streets—simply put, intersectionality is the place where all of your identities meet.
 What are your identities?
 Take into account nationality, ethnicity, sexuality, gender, religious affiliation, etc.